machavarria/pet-adoption-tracker/README.md

 ### Lessons Learned:
 - How to manage a database using MongoDB
 - Applying different parameters for the api
-- The use of fetch and catch
+- How to store data

 ```
 I completed the challenge: 5